How to get rid of your large, unwanted bulk items.

 What sells best at garage sales?

-You’ll find that the garage sale strategy works well with items such as washers and dryers, televisions, couches, and antiques.
+You’ll find that the garage sale strategy for large item disposal works well to dispose of large furniture such as washers and dryers, televisions, couches, and antiques.
 Seasonal items, such as outdoor furniture, will also do quite well at a garage sale.
 You never know which items will sell at your garage sale.

 If you have the time to plan an event and a lot of large household items to get rid of, then a garage sale may be the perfect solution for you!